samualtnorman/binmat/README.md

 4. Run `pnpm install`

 ### Compiling the hackmud Scripts
-If you did step 5 of the Setup, run `pnpm hsm push game-scripts` and the scripts will be pushed straight to your user's `scripts` folders.<br>
-If you did not do step 5, run `pnpm hsm golf game-scripts/binmat.ts` and `pnpm hsm golf game-scripts/binmat_lib.ts`, this will generate hackmud script files next to those source files.
+You can run `pnpm hsm push game-scripts` and the scripts will be pushed straight to your user's `scripts` folders.
+Or you can run `pnpm hsm golf game-scripts/binmat.ts` and `pnpm hsm golf game-scripts/binmat_lib.ts`, this will generate hackmud script files next to those source files.

 ### Building the package